“NOUT” dedicated towplane.

 - The flight envelope, close to the glider makes “Nout” perfectly suited for towing modern gliders (Vt ~ 130 km / h) and old (Vt ~ 100 km / h) without tainting the climb performance.

-- As a whole, “Nout” is capable of climb speed that is other than twice what can a MS893E for only half of its power.
+- As a whole, “Nout” is capable of higher climb speed than a MS893E can do for only half of its power.

 - The high diameter propeller of “Nout” not only confers notable performances but silence expected by residents of aerodromes.